New Alpine A110 goes electric

 Alpine will be responsible for developing performance variants of the new Renault 5, as the firm brings back the iconic name for its new B segment hatch as a compact all electric car in 2025.
 The next generation electric Megane will also feature an Alpine model but we’ll have to wait until the next Clio for the first Alpine version of the company’s biggest selling model.
 Inevitably de Meo’s plan will also mean the Alpine name will also appear on a number of crossovers and SUVs.

-Having incorporated Renault Sport Cars and Renault Sport Racing in 2020, Alpine takes responsibility for the firm’s Formula 1, Le Mans and motorsport activities.
+Having incorporated Renault Sport Cars and Renault Sport Racing in 2020, Alpine now takes responsibility for the firm’s Formula 1, Le Mans and all other motorsport activities.

 De Meo’s restructuring of the Renault portfolio will see the French manufacturer switch its focus from volume to value, a move that will call to an end to his predecessor’s, Carlos Ghosn, ambition for Renault - as part of the wider alliance with Nissan and Mitsubishi - to become the third largest car manufacturer in the world.
 Now, under De Meo, the group will focus on operating margins, cash flow and profitability and implementing strict return on investment metrics.